Volcano (2018 film): Filming

 The film was shot in Beryslav, Kherson Oblast, Ukraine, on the Dnieper river, one hour north of Crimea.
 The main camera was a Red Epic with Ultra Prime lenses; night exteriors were filmed with a Sony Alpha 7.
 All shooting was from tripod or shoulder mounts.
 The script was significantly reworked during filming.

 Post-production was completed at Arri Media in Germany.
 According to Bondarchuk, the most complicated shots were the underwater scenes.
 Bondarchuk also directed a music video for "DakhaBrakha", a song which is used for the closing credits of the film.

 Release

 Premiere and festival tour

 Volcano was shown at more than 40 film festivals.
 An early version of the film was shown in July 2017 at the Karlovy Vary International Film Festival (KVIFF) and the Odesa International Film Festival in the Works in Progress sections.
 The film had its world premiere on 1 July 2018 at KVIFF, in the East of the West competition program.
 It was also included in the 2018 competition programs of Filmfest München and the Odesa International Film Festival.

 Theatrical

-The film was to have been released in the Ukraine by distributor Arthouse Traffic on 21 February 2019.
+The film was to have been released in Ukraine by distributor Arthouse Traffic on 21 February 2019.
 However, the distributor was changed to Ukrainian Film Distribution and the release was pushed back to 4 April 2019.
 Internationally, the film was distributed by Berlin-based Pluto Film Distribution Network.